Identifying and Tracking Bipolar Symptoms

 I track my sleeping patterns regularly.
 When I notice periods of consistently less sleep, I take steps to get myself back on a more stable sleeping pattern.
 That's the beauty of knowing which symptoms affect you the most.
 Days of irregular sleep leads to irritability, inability to focus and flight of ideas for me.
 Awareness of my hit-or-miss sleeping patterns caused me to explore and learn about developing healthier sleeping habits and feel better about my slumber.

 There are different ways to track and increase your awareness of symptoms.
 A quick and easy way is to keep a journal.
-Jot down the date, time and details associated with any fluctuations in your mood.
+Jot down the date, time, and details associated with any fluctuations in your mood.
 For some folks, a mood chart is a better display of information.
-You can use the HealthyPlace mood chart, which will help you track mood, sleeping patterns, medications and allow you to make extra notes (HealthyPlace Mood Journal).

 Life charting takes a look at your whole journey or as much of it as you can remember.
 Take a piece of paper and draw a straight line horizontally across the page.
 Depressive episodes are charted below the line.
 Manic episodes are charted above the line.
 Write down the date and some details.
 Connect the events.
 Hopefully, you'll be able to identify some patterns in your mood and behaviors.